-- Amphetamines: Amphetamines are “uppers” like cocaine, so that they may be used alongside them for the same reasons.
+- Amphetamines: Amphetamines are “uppers” like cocaine, so they may be used alongside them for the same reasons.

 - Methadone: Many people will take benzos to boost the effects of the painkiller methadone.
 However, it is hazardous to mix Ativan, a central nervous system depressant, with other central nervous system depressants like Methadone because of the potential of fatal overdose due to respiratory failure.

 - Alcohol: When combined, benzos and alcohol produce a quick, potent high—mixing the two increases central nervous system depression, leading to over-sedation, respiratory failure, coma, and even death.

 Taking Ativan in combination with other drugs is very dangerous as it increases the risk of overdose.
 In some cases, excessive sedation from mixing drugs can lead to unconsciousness, coma, or death.